fromkeith/runlam/README.md

 This example project has two lambda functions: _myfunc_ and _secondfunc_.

 Compiling a lambda function for _myfunc_ will create the following files.
-The _dist_ folder will be cleaned before each build.
 ```
-myfunc/dist/index.js
-myfunc/dist/myfunc/index.js
-myfunc/dist/node_modules/*
 myfunc/myfunc-1537988871.zip
 ```